Protecting VFD-Driven Motors

 Today, variable frequency drives (VFDs) are commonly used to control the speed of motors.
 They not only provide precise process control for improved productivity and product quality, but they also save energy.
 But VFDs can also damage motors.
 They create voltages on motor shafts that discharge through the bearings, causing pitting, fluting, and in many cases catastrophic motor failure.
 Without bearing protection, any savings from the use of VFDs can be quickly wiped out by system downtime and the cost of replacing motors.

 AEGIS® Shaft Grounding Rings Protect Bearings

 If a motor is worth repairing, it is also worth protecting from VFD-induced shaft voltages that can cause premature bearing failures and unwanted downtime.
-AEGIS® Bearing Protection Rings divert destructive currents away from the bearings safely to ground, making motor-driven systems truly sustainable.
+AEGIS Shaft Grounding Rings divert destructive currents away from the bearings safely to ground, making motor-driven systems truly sustainable.

-- NEMA and IEC Low-Voltage Motors: Install AEGIS® SGR inside or outside the motor
+- NEMA and IEC Low-Voltage Motors up to 100 hp: Install AEGIS SGR inside or outside the motor

-- Medium-Voltage Motors: Install AEGIS® PRO Series Rings to protect bearings of motors with shafts to 30" diameter
+- Medium-Voltage Motors, and Low-Voltage over 100 hp: Install AEGIS PRO Series Rings to protect bearings of motors with shafts to 30" diameter

 Remember to follow the ABCs of bearing inspection Presented with EASA's permission.